 Technical writers, academic writers, medical and scientific journal writers, policy writers – these are examples of professional writers who wrangle complex topics.
 It’s commonly thought that only experts in complicated topical areas should write the articles, white papers, blogs, annual reports, field reports and position papers needed to communicate research, goals and accomplishments with the world and inspire audiences to action.

 One human resources client I worked with shared multitudes of research papers online and through email.
-They offered the papers to their human resources contract customers as a value-add and a way of establishing their thought leadership in training and industrial design – but the white papers were so complex and convoluted they seemed unfinished and were not useful.
+They offered the papers to their contract customers as a value-add and a way of establishing their thought leadership in training and industrial design – but the white papers were so complex and convoluted they seemed unfinished and were not useful.
 This not only did not advance the organization’s image but may have begun to erode the positive reputation it did have.

 Complex writing projects such as those white papers should go through a round of professional substantive editing to optimize and clarify the message.
 Best results likely will come from a substantive editor who specializes in quickly understanding and communicating complex topics but who does NOT have deep expertise in the specific topic area.

 Getting a Fresh View of Complex Writing Projects

 Unless the writing in question is intended to advance an official body of knowledge among experts in a research topic area, the document probably is targeted toward important stakeholders outside of the field of study: funders, legislators, media, nontechnical partners, general public, etc. Annual reports are a perfect example.
 They usually are aimed at a less-technical audience that needs to understand the value of your work.
 Using a specialist in substantive editing to massage researchers’ work can help you fulfill both a need for research integrity and a need to get nontechnical audiences in your corner.